cocos/cocos-docs/en/publish/publish-wechatgame-sub-domain.md

     ![](./publish-wechatgame/maintest-build.png)

-    This step will help the user automatically configure the __Open Data Context Root__ into the main context project `build -> wechatgame -> game.json` to identify the directory where the open data context file is located under the main context distribution package.
+    This step will help the user automatically configure the __Open Data Context Root__ into the main context project `build -> wechatgame -> game.json` to identify the directory where the open data context file is located under the main context release package.

     ![](./publish-wechatgame/game-json.png)

 2. Open the open data context project, open the **Build** panel, select the **WeChat Mini Game Open Data Context**.

-3. The **Build path** set the same path in the **Open Data Context Root** filled in the main context, that is, assigned to the release package directory of the main context project.
+3. The **Build Path** set the same path in the **Open Data Context Root** filled in the main context, that is, assigned to the release package directory of the main context project.
 Then click on **Build**.

     **Note**: The **Title** in the **Build** panel must match the name of the **Open Data Context Root** set in the main context project.